 A: The short answer is “yes”, rooftop moss and lichen does shorten roof life.
 In fact, it cuts asphalt shingle lifespan by about 30%.
 Moss and lichen on roofs are not uncommon and it doesn’t necessarily happen only in shady areas.
 I’ve seen quite thick growths in full-sun locations.
 This is especially true with lichen.
 The good news is that there are ways to remove the existing growths and prevent re-growth.
 Don’t cut down the tree if it’s healthy.
 Different products are sold for cleaning up roofs.
-I’ve used an oxygen-based stainer remover, a plastic bristle brush and a garden hose to remove moss.
+I’ve used an oxygen-based stainer remover for this job, a plastic bristle brush and a garden hose to remove moss.
 Some moss removers promise scrub-free results, but these take time to work.
 A little scrubbing goes a long way.

-To install zinc strips on roof you’re reshingling, nail down the zinc so an inch or two is exposed after the cap shingles get installed.
-If you’re adding zinc to an existing roof, you’ll find it easiest to pry up the bottom edge of the top-most coarse of shingles, slip the zinc underneath, fasten it with roofing nails every 3 or 4 feet, then place a blob of roofing tar from a caulking gun every 8 to 12 inches to hold the shingle down in the wind.
+To install zinc strips on a roof you’re reshingling, nail down the zinc so an inch or two is exposed after the cap shingles get installed.
+If you’re adding zinc to an existing roof, you’ll find it easiest to pry up the bottom edge of the top-most coarse of shingles, slip the zinc underneath, fasten it with roofing nails every 3 or 4 feet, then place a blob of roofing tar from a caulking gun every 8 to 12 inches to hold the shingles down in the wind.
 The zinc strip shown above was eventually capped with more cap shingles.
 Although shiny when new, zinc goes quite dull in time, making it not too noticeable.